 The uncertainty over future equity market price movements is an inherent part of the rationale for the Company's existence.
 The Company's assets principally consist of quoted securities.
 The prices of these securities and the income derived from them are influenced by many factors such as general economic conditions, interest rates, inflation, political events, and government policies as well as by supply and demand reflecting investor sentiment.
-Over the coming months, there is the risk that European policy makers fail to restore market confidence by implementing an effective and lasting solution to the Eurozone sovereign debt crisis.
-Such failure could lead to a general curtailment of credit availability in global banking and add significantly to market risk in the near term.
+In addition, there continues to be a risk that European policy makers fail to implement an effective and lasting solution to the Eurozone crisis.
 Such factors are outside the control of the Board and Manager and may give rise to high levels of volatility in the prices of investments held by the Company.
 The asset value and price of the Company's shares and its earnings and dividends may consequently also experience volatility and may decline.